 (B) that, to the best of our knowledge, information and belief and based solely on the relevant Asset Notice and Asset Summary (the accuracy of which we have not verified and are under no obligation to verify) the proposed Underlying Asset does not satisfy the criteria set out in the Methodology and/or that the proposed structure does not conform with the Model Structure, but that we do not object to the drawdown of the proposed Tranche.

 OR:

 (C) we object to the drawdown of the proposed Tranche for the reasons specified in the letter attached to this acknowledgment.

-CIBC Inc.
+CIBC Inc.,

 in its capacity as Subscriber

 By:

 Name: